stefanriegel/blox42-terraform/blox42-vpc-next-free-subnet/README.md

-# Infoblox Terraform Provider Demo
+# Infoblox Terraform Provider Demo - AWS

 A demo showcasing how to use the Infoblox Terraform provider to automatically provision AWS VPCs and subnets with dynamic IP address management.